 If you’re new to the world of pay per click marketing, then the terminology used can often be confusing.
-With so many industry terms, brand names, and rebrands, understanding what everything means can be complicated.
-A common problem in the pay per click industry is knowing the difference between Google Ads and AdSense.
+With so many industry terms, brand names, and rebrands, understanding what everything means can seem overwhelming.

 Both services are created by the search engine giant Google, yet both are used by completely different people.
 To help you understand the major differences between the two services, we’re taking an in-depth look at how they work and who they are suitable for.

 As someone new entering the pay per click industry, it’s essential to know the difference between the two services.
 In doing so, you can help improve your campaign results while also reducing your average cost per click.